7 Best Sales Analytics Software on G2: My Go-to Picks (2026)

 • Forecast sales numbers based on pipeline factors

-1. Salesforce Sales Cloud: Best for enterprise sales teams
+1. Agentforce Sales (formerly Salesforce Sales Cloud): Best for mid-market and enterprise sales teams

-Salesforce Sales Cloud is one of those platforms that I am sure almost every revenue team has heard of, and for good reason.
+Agentforce Sales (formerly Salesforce Sales Cloud) is one of those platforms that I am sure almost every revenue team has heard of, and for good reason.
 It’s consistently ranked among the best sales analytics software on G2, and after reviewing thousands of reviews, I can see why.
 Users rave about its depth, reliability, and scalability.

 With 48% of its users coming from mid-market companies and another 35% from large enterprises, it’s clear to me that Salesforce is built to handle complex sales processes and large-scale operations without breaking a sweat.